 Psychology is the study of mind and behaviour.
 It is a broad scientific discipline that includes investigations of the brain, learning, memory, reasoning, decision making, language, developmental and social processes, personality, and mental health and well-being.
 It is also concerned with practical and ethical applications of psychological research to the profession.
 The Psychology major is research-led and based on the scientist-practitioner model of education whereby you will learn about psychology within a scientific perspective.

-This major and minor in psychology is suitable for students who have an interest in psychology or for whom the study of psychology complements their other expertise.
+This extended major and minor in psychology is suitable for students who have an interest in psychology or for whom the study of psychology complements their other expertise.
 (Note: It is not the Australian Psychology Accreditation Council (APAC) accredited pathway to becoming a specialist psychologist in Australia.)

 Prospective students should note that the minimum requirements for registration with the Health Professions Council of South Africa (HPCSA) as a psychologist (clinical, counselling, industrial, research, or educational) include completion of a directed master’s degree in psychology, full-time approved internship of 12 months duration, as well as a successful completion of the National Examination of the Professional Board for Psychology.
 In addition, the HPCSA requires completion of community service in some specialisations.